 - > JUUL has spent more than \$1 million to market its products on the internet and has paid for campaigns on Twitter, Instagram and YouTube.
-However, recently JUUL announced that it would "suspend all was not clear from the announcement how long that - > JUUL also hired social media influencers for product promotion.
-The company had an entire department dedicated to influencer marketing and specifically Portal" for celebrities.
+73 However, recently JUUL announced that it would "suspend all broadcast, print and digital advertising in the U.S." It was not clear from the announcement how long that suspension would last.
+74 - JUUL also hired social media influencers for product promotion.75 The company had an entire department dedicated to influencer marketing and specifically looked for influencers under 30 and created a "VIP Portal" for celebrities.^{76,77}